Frequently Asked Questions

 Gear up to make sure you don't miss a thing.
 Tune into FM radio on your personal radio (frequency to be announced later) to hear the on-track broadcast.
 Bring a pair of binoculars to get a close-up view of the teams at work if of course your seat is located in front of the pits.
 You are authorized to take pictures of the cars on track if they are for your personal use only.

-The FORMULA 1 GRAND PRIX DU CANADA 2022 program will take place in June 17th, 18th and 19th 2022.
+The FORMULA 1 GRAND PRIX DU CANADA 2024 program will take place on June 7th, 8th and 9th 2024.
 We anticipate a warm and sunny weekend, therefore please protect yourself from the summer sun with a hat, a good sunscreen lotion and sunglasses.

 The organizers reserve the right to prohibit anything onto the site that could be harmful to spectators or participants at the event, including ladders and other folding items.
 Glass containers are prohibited.
 In order to free the circulation in the stands and maintain the comfort and security of the spectators, coolers containing beverages or food for personal consumption must fit under the seats in an area with the following dimensions: 22.8 cm (9 inches) height, 45.7 cm (18 inches) length, 25.4 cm (10 inches) depth.